 Finding a place to call home

-Whether you’re buying or renting your new home, get a sense of costs and what you can afford.
+Whether you're buying or renting, get a clear sense of costs and what you can afford.
 A change in housing costs will have a significant impact on your budget.
+Even if you own a home now and plan to buy in the new area, it might be smarter to rent initially.
+This gives you time to understand the neighborhoods, school systems, and culture of the area.

-Even if you own a home and plan to buy in your new area, it may be smarter to rent initially and give yourself time to better understand the neighborhoods, school systems, and culture of the area.
-That may mean moving twice, but could help you avoid a decision you might regret later.
-Renting can give you flexibility and more time to prepare for the costs of homeownership.
-There is no right or wrong answer, but being prepared and doing your research can help you make a smart decision.
+This approach might mean moving twice, but it could help you avoid a decision you regret later.
+Renting offers flexibility and more time to prepare for the costs of homeownership.
+There's no right or wrong answer here, but doing your research helps you make a smart decision.

 Child care and education